curiouslearning/ftm-languagepacks/README.md

 # Usage
 Used with the Feed the Monster Core, which contains all language-independent data for Feed the Monster, found here: https://github.com/curiouslearning/FeedTheMonster/tree/newCore

 # Creating a New Language Pack
 Use the FTMdefault directory as a template for your language pack directory.
+Configure the settings.json file as needed, and replace the image and sound assets from the subfolders with the appropriate

 ## settings.json
 The settings.json file is used to define settings for the language, as follows: